CanakuroWeb/CanaKuroReact/README.md

 # About this project
 - This project is to improve developing skills in the web domain and applying new technologies.

+# Before Install this Project
+- you need install this :
+SASS  to convert Scss to Css

 # How to contribute this project
 1. clone this project.
 2. And then, open the shell CLI in your route , then Execute...